Unity Theatre, London: History

 In addition, there was an associated Unity Theatre School.
 Unity was a volunteer theatre, neither fully amateur, nor professional (apart from a short-lived professional company founded in 1946 by Ted Willis) and loosely linked to a national network.
-By the outbreak of World War II, there were over 250 branches throughout the country.
+By the outbreak of World War II, there were more than 250 branches throughout the country.
 The end of theatrical censorship in 1968 meant that mainstream theatre could perform more radical plays, and the movement fell into decline, with the London theatre closing after a fire in 1975.

 According to The New York Times, "...it finally expired in 1983 because it represented a spirit of old-fashioned opposition and could not find its place in a more strident and increasingly prosperous age."
-Attempts were made to revive the theatre in the late 1980s and early 1990s, and for a while a studio theatre was created in Somers Town (in the space now occupied by Camden People's Theatre), but today, whilst the Unity Theatre Trust continues in London, only the Unity Theatre, Liverpool retains an active theatre under the Unity Theatre name.
+Attempts were made to revive the theatre in the late 1980s and early 1990s, and for a while a studio theatre was created in Somers Town (in the space now occupied by Camden People's Theatre), but today, while the Unity Theatre Trust continues in London, only the Unity Theatre, Liverpool retains an active theatre under the Unity Theatre name.
 However, Unity Theatre Cardiff has been in continuous existence since its formation in 1942.
 The company left the Unity Theatre movement in 1948, and was renamed Everyman Theatre Cardiff.
-Despite leaving the movement, the company continues to adhere to much of the Unity ethos, and remains neither fully amateur nor professional.
+Despite leaving the movement, the company continues to adhere to much of the Unity ethos, maintaining the original charitable objects.

-Notable writers and actors
+Notable writers actors and musicians

 Unity introduced new writers, both British and international, presenting Señora Carrara's Rifles (1938), the first Brecht play in Britain and premières of Clifford Odets's Waiting for Lefty, Seán O'Casey's The Star Turns Red (1940), Strike and The Musical Adventures of Mr. Pickwick by Arnold Hinchliffe, and Jean-Paul Sartre's Nekrassov (1956).
 The theatre also helped popularise the plays of Maxim Gorky.
+British television writer Malcolm Hulke worked with the company during the 1950s and 60s.

-Notable actors associated with Unity Theatre have included Lionel Bart, Alfie Bass, Una Brandon-Jones, Michael Gambon, Julian Glover, Jack Grossman, Harry Landis, Michael Redgrave, Herbert Lom, Vida Hope, Bob Hoskins, David Kossoff, Warren Mitchell, Bill Owen, who was then known as Bill Rowbotham, Eric Paice, Ted Willis and Roger Woddis.
+Notable actors associated with Unity Theatre have included Alfie Bass, Una Brandon-Jones, Michael Gambon, Julian Glover, Jack Grossman, Harry Landis, Michael Redgrave, Herbert Lom, Vida Hope, Bob Hoskins, David Kossoff, Warren Mitchell, Bill Owen, who was then known as Bill Rowbotham, Eric Paice, actor-manager Hazel Vincent Wallace, Ted Willis and Roger Woddis.
+During the war, Ann Davies became the theatre's first woman president.

+Notable musicians associated with the theatre included Lionel Bart, composers Alan Bush, and Christian Darnton, conductor David Ellenberg, pianist James Gibb, baritone John Goss, piano duo Mary and Geraldine Peppin, and composer John Sykes.
 Bart's earliest contributions were lyrics for the revue Turn It Up.
 Bart also wrote the lyrics for an agitprop version of Cinderella and also wrote a revue called Peacemeal and a play called Wally Pone for the group.
-During the war, Ann Davies became the theatre's first woman president.